sablier-labs/docs/docs/contracts/v2/guides/08-snapshot-voting.md

 #### `unstreamed-recipient`

 The opposite of `streamed-recipient`, counting amounts that have not been streamed yet (locked, but will become available in the future).
-It subtracts the `streamed` amount from the initial `deposit`.
+Subtracts the `streamed` amount from the initial `deposit`.
 For canceled streams, the unstreamed amount will be `0`.

 ## Sablier V1